 Dave Pulaski in Undead on Arrival carefully applies his lipstick and eyeshadow before embarking on a terrifying kill rampage through zombie and rival gang member alike.

 Jason King, in both Department S and Jason King.
 And how.

 Ser Loras Tyrell, the Knight of Flowers in Game of Thrones.
 He is very pretty and is somewhat effeminate.
-In his first appearance, he rides in the Hand's Tourney, and through careful application of some trickery and Combat Pragmatism, unhorses the seven-foot-tall, psychopathic knight Ser Gregor Clegane, aka "The Mountain".
-Loras also kills a lot of soldiers at the Battle of Blackwater when he led the cavalry charge against Stannis Baratheon's army.
+In his first appearance, he rides in the Hand's Tourney, and through careful application of Combat Pragmatism, he unhorses the eight-foot-tall, psychopathic knight Ser Gregor Clegane (a.k.a.
+"The Mountain") in their first joust (by using a trick to undermine Gregor's horse, but still).
+Loras also kills a lot of soldiers at the Battle of Blackwater when he leads the cavalry charge against Stannis Baratheon's army.

 Vince Noir is one of these.
 He consistently ends up saving the day for his more masculine counterpart.
 He's a superb fisherman, and has many foppish "battle scars" as well as the fact that he's been shown to use a hair straightener as a weapon.

 "Nicky Clark, hottest you can get," - Vince (in reference to the hair straightener)

 Kyosui Izumi of the Kamen Rider Double world.
 Flaming mannerisms, loves hitting on men he finds handsome, openly in love with his boss.
 Happens to be a nigh-unkillable zombie Super Soldier, very handy with a bullwhip, whose favoured tactic is to wrap his limbs around an opponent and crush them like a constrictor snake.
 When in his monstrous form as the Luna Dopant, he can give the titular Kamen Rider a hard time even when he's not spawning armies of Mooks.